 Family members who may recover damages in a Florida wrongful death case include: the deceased person’s spouse, children, and parents, and any blood relative or adoptive sibling who is “partly or wholly dependent on the decedent for support or services.”

-Wrongful death may sound like an easy case to prove, but often they are complex, intricate, and difficult to resolve.
+Wrongful death may sound like an easy case to prove, but often they are complex, intricate, and can be quite difficult to resolve.
 In order to prevail on a wrongful death claim, a plaintiff (the person making the claim) must prove that the individual owed a duty of care to the deceased, that their act or failure to act breached that standard of care, that their wrongful conduct was the direct cause of the decedent’s death or injury, and that monetary damages resulted.

 Additionally, a court may choose to add punitive damages to a wrongful death claim as well.
 However, punitive damages are typically only appropriate when an individual’s conduct was so reckless, intentional, or grossly negligent that the court is seeking to punish the offending individual, as well as discourage others from similar conduct in the future.